softkave/fimidara-server-node/notes/now.md

 - [ ] when retrieving cached tokens from the session agent, check that the token contains the input JWTEndpoints
 - [ ] copy and centralize all your todos in one place
 - [ ] drop max file size for now and reimplement
-- [ ] Preset weight, not order
+- [ ] permission group weight, not order
 - [ ] unit tests
 - [ ] free flow tags and meta
 - [ ] add provided resource ID to all the resources
-- [ ] Add to public preset description what it's for and that it cannot be deleted.
-Add similar information to admin preset and that deleting it may lock the admin out of the app
+- [ ] Add to public permission group description what it's for and that it cannot be deleted.
+Add similar information to admin permission group and that deleting it may lock the admin out of the app
 - [ ] Consistent '.' at the end of descriptions and messages
 - [ ] delete permission items when entity, owner, or resource is deleted
 - [ ] write more auth check tests, particularly for ones that shouldn't grant access